 Kedgeree, a favourite festive brunch recipe in my family, dates back to Victorian England, when it would have been part of the often elaborate breakfast spreads of the upper classes.
-A dish of rice with smoked fish and boiled eggs, it also has a discernible curry flavour.
+A dish of rice with smoked fish and boiled eggs, it also has a faint but discernible curry flavour.

 Kedgeree is based on the Indian rice and lentil dish called khichdi or khichri.
 The word khichdi means mishmash or hodgepodge, and is itself a recipe with a long history, going back to the 14th century, and maybe even earlier.It was brought back to the UK by the Brits.
 So, kedgeree, with its Indian spices and British additions, is a bona fide Anglo-Indian mishmash.

 It’s a very, very easy recipe to make, and there isn’t a whole lot of wise words going into today’s post!

 Every family who has been cooking this smoky rice dish for a long time, like mine, will have its own little twist to it.
 So, feel free to experiment a little with the ingredients and flavours, but be mindful of the identifying flavour: smoky (from the fish), curry and a touch creamy from the eggs and milk.

 The Rice for Cooking Kedgeree

 Basmati rice is perfect, jasmine rice will work too.
 In other words, any long grain rice will work in kedgeree, no short grain, sticky rice.

 The Smoked Fish in Kedgeree